Offv/iot-control-server/README-DEV.md

-# IoT Control System - Development Environment
+# IoT Dual Heater Control System - Development Environment

-This document describes how to set up and use the development environment for the IoT Control System on your local PC.
+This document describes how to set up and use the development environment for the IoT Dual Heater Control System with Docker Compose.

 ## 🎯 Overview

-The development environment is designed for local development and testing while preserving all real instrument configurations from the production system.
-It runs on Kubernetes with NodePort services for easy local access.
+The development environment provides a complete multi-unit setup for developing and testing the dual heater control system.
+It supports both single-unit and multi-unit deployments with real IO-Link integration, shared temperature sensing, and advanced PID control features.

 ## 🔧 Prerequisites

 ### Required Software
-- **Docker Desktop** (with Kubernetes enabled)
+- **Docker Desktop** (latest version)
-- **kubectl** command-line tool
+- **Docker Compose** (v2.0+)
 - **Git** (for version control)
+- **Node.js 18+** (optional, for direct frontend development)
+- **Python 3.8+** (optional, for direct backend development)

 ### Installation Instructions